Trauma research at Ulm University

-Traffic accidents, terror attacks and acts of violence have one thing in common: victims with serious injuries.
+Traffic accidents, terror attacks and acts of violence have one thing in common: victims with severe injuries.
 The medical treatment of patients with multiple bone fractures and severely injured organs and tissues is highly complex and demanding.
-Physical trauma is characterised by multifaceted interactions between injured tissue, immune system, circulation and psyche.
+Physical trauma is characterised by multifaceted interactions between injured tissues, immune system, circulation and psyche.
 Uncontrolled inflammatory reactions in the entire body that may occur as a response to injury frequently lead to multiple organ failure and death.
-Trauma is the most common cause of death in people under 45 years after all.
-Associated annual health costs amount to around 30 billion euros and more - including the costs of absence from work.
+Trauma is the most common cause of death in people under 45 years.
+The annual health costs of around 30 billion euros and more are substantial – including costs of sick leave.

 Understanding, curing and preventing severe injuries

-For years, scientists in Ulm have been investigating relentlessly the highly complex interactive processes that make polytrauma so dangerous.
-The interdisciplinary collaboration of a broad range of trauma specialists both in fundamental research and practice is a great recipe for lasting success in treatment and science equally.
-Researchers and physicians at the University and the University Medical Centre work closely with doctors at the military hospital in Ulm (BWK) and other medical partner institutions in the region, including the Rehabilitation Hospital (RKU) and the Red Cross Blood Donor Service.
-The chain of medical care in Ulm thus covers everything from immediate emergency treatment over surgical, medical and psychological trauma treatment to rehabilitation.
+Scientists in Ulm are investigating relentlessly the highly complex interactive processes that make polytrauma so dangerous.
+The interdisciplinary collaboration of a broad range of trauma specialists from basic research and medical practice is a great formula for lasting success in treatment and science.
+Researchers and physicians at the University and the University Medical Centre work closely with the military hospital in Ulm (Bundeswehrkrankenhaus; short: BWK) and other medical partner institutions in the region, including the Rehabilitation Hospital (Rehabilitationskrankenhaus Ulm; short: RKU) and the Red Cross Blood Donor Service.
+The chain of medical care in Ulm thus covers everything from immediate emergency treatment to surgical, medical and psychological trauma treatment to rehabilitation.
+The repeated certification of the 13-clinics-strong Trauma Network in Ulm by the German Society for Trauma Surgery (Deutsche Gesellschaft für Unfallchirurgie; short: DGU) is testimony to the high standard of care provided to severely injured patients around the clock.

-Research at the intersection between physical and psychological trauma
+Research at the intersection of physical and psychological trauma

-The Center for Trauma Research (ZTF) in Ulm was founded in December 2015.
+The Center for Trauma Research (Zentrum für Traumaforschung; short: ZTF) in Ulm was founded in December 2015.
 This transdisciplinary research centre is not only one-of-a-kind in Germany but also leading the way internationally.
-Physicians and fundamental researchers work together at the intersection between physical and psychological trauma towards uncovering the molecular interactions between mental and physical injuries.
-Physical trauma is frequently accompanied by psychological trauma, and emotional distress is known to affect the immune and endocrine system and thus wound healing.
+The researchers work together at the intersection of physical and psychological trauma towards uncovering the molecular interactions between mental and physical injuries, bringing together seemingly distant disciplines such as trauma surgery, biochemistry and psychiatry.
+This is because physical trauma often results in additional psychological trauma.
+On the other hand, psychological stress can affect wound healing via the immune and hormone systems.

 Civil-military cooperation for 'regenerative medicine'